 So what makes a basic EDC?
-It turns out that there are a couple of basics that most people keep in their pockets.
+It turns out that there are a couple of common items that most people keep in their pockets.

-I discovered a tiny keychain sized flashlight called a Streamlight Nano.
+Next, I discovered a tiny keychain sized flashlight called a Streamlight Nano.
 I found that having a flashlight on your person all the time was a godsend.
 No more having to fumble with my key when I came home at night because my husband had forgotten to turn on the porch light.
 It helped me feel safer when going to my car after the end of a night class.
-After a few weeks of using the flashlight on my keyring, I was convinced that developing a useful EDC was the right way to go.
+After a few weeks of using the flashlight on my keyring, I knew that developing a useful EDC was the right way to go.

 My next purchase was a Fox40 safety whistle.
 It is quite loud, lightweight and sturdy.
 Because it is pealess, it will not freeze up in cold weather.
 I wanted a whistle since I’m alone at night on campus or when I’m out in the park walking my dog.
 I never used it at school in the end, but I did use it once for an emergency.
 I had fallen in our garage and injured myself.
 I tried to call out for my husband on the other side of the property, but he could not hear me.
 I had my keys and the whistle with me.
 I blew on the whistle and this brought my husband to me.
 I will always keep a whistle on my keyring for now on.

 For my pen, I purchased a Fisher Trekker Space Pen.
 It came with a lightweight carabiner and that little black clip became the main holder of my “tool keyring”.
 The Trekker has a ring on the pen cap so my space pen hangs in my purse in a place that is easy to get to.
 Now I always have a good quality pen where ever I go.
 I added a small moleskine notebook in my purse to go with the pen.
 When I go to seminars or have a writing idea, I can capture ideas on the fly and go back to it later when I’m home on my computer.
-I highly recommend carrying a pen and a moleskine to all writers.
-It really makes a difference.
+I recommend carrying a pen and a moleskine to all writers.
+It makes a difference.

-By adding tools to my everyday carry and learning how to use them in my daily life, I feel more confident in the way that I tackle the world and live a little more comfortably in the process.
+By adding tools to my everyday carry, and learning how to use them in my daily life, I feel more confident in the way that I tackle the world.

 When was the last time you updated YOUR keyring?